-XPT801 has a multi-language function, and language preference can be set.
+XPT800 has a built-in language translation function, and language preference can be set.
 For information on available languages, please refer to the sales department.

 Some languages may not be available with the firmware installed.
 Therefore, it is recommended to update the firmware periodically to have any new languages available.